Children's Cancer Support Program

 - Parenting consultations for behavior problems and school issues

 Peds Pals: a "big brother/big sister program" that matches medical students up with kids for them to have a buddy to visit with while they are in the hospital.

-: a non-profit organization that gives young cancer patients cameras, film, and recording devices to have fun with and to document their experiences.
+Arts for Life: a non-profit organization that gives young cancer patients cameras, film, and recording devices to have fun with and to document their experiences.
 They also provide lessons in photography and related art projects.
 Contact the Support Program Director for details.

 Referral Information: The support program counselor can help with referral sources for counseling and psychological services in Forsyth and surrounding counties.

 Family Education Center (located across from the check-in rooms in the clinic): brochures, handouts, and video tapes on a variety of topics related to coping with cancer.
 You can browse for yourself or ask the Support Program Director for help.

 Parent Meetings: If you are interested in meeting with other parents for mutual support and education, please let the Support Program Director know so you can be on our mailing list.